reapp/reapp-ui/README.md

 - Themeable
 - Adaptable to many platforms

+Near-term goals are to finish out all the components in the toolkit, get and implement feedback from the community, fix any glaring performance and visual issues, and then create an Android theme.

 It includes quite a few things that may end up in their own repo's, once the code has settled out a bit into something more coherent.

-### Goals
+### Principles

-Near-term goals are to finish out all the components in the toolkit, get and implement feedback from the community, fix any glaring performance and visual issues, and then create an Android theme.
+- Keep the repo flat.
+Avoid nested directory structures.
+- Decouple components.
+Allow optimal selective usage of these components.

 ### Todo